 In this article, I’ll look at seven different PDF editors that will let you edit at least a couple of files for free.
-I’ve tested each of the websites by editing a PDF to verify that it is completely free and to see what features are available without paying.
+I’ve tested each of the websites by editing a PDF to verify that you can use it for free and to see what features each offer (for free or at a charge).

 Where To Find a Free PDF Editor

-Over the last year, the world has seen a stronger shift toward technology than ever before.
-Because many of us are now working, studying and conducting virtually all of our affairs from home, digital file formats such as PDFs are quickly becoming more common than paper documents.
+Over the last couple of years, the world has seen a stronger shift toward technology than ever before.
+Because many of us are now working and studying from home, digital file formats such as PDFs are quickly becoming more common than paper documents.

 While PDFs can be secure and convenient to use, they can also be challenging to edit.
 Fortunately, a few free PDF editors make it easy to make basic changes like rotating a page or signing a document.
 Some free PDF editors even let you make more advanced edits such as converting file types and finding and replacing text.

 No matter what changes you need to make to a document, you’ll most likely find the right tool on one of these seven free PDF editors: